 We see the ANZ FWI playing a unique role in tracking financial wellbeing over time and highlighting potential areas where greater action could be taken to improve financial wellbeing.
 This indicator will provide time series data on a previously untracked dimension of how New Zealanders are faring.
 It will complement existing measures such as the ANZ Roy Morgan Consumer Confidence Rating, and triangulate with other relevant data sources such as the Reserve Bank of New Zealand (RBNZ) and Stats NZ on lending and savings behaviour.

 The Roy Morgan Single Source survey enables us to amplify the results of our 2017 survey and examine financial wellbeing at a much more granular level.
 This allows us access to important new insights across local geographies and for different population demographics.

-Future instalments will focus on emerging issues of interest to assist policy-makers, businesses, and civil society to closely monitor macro-economic impacts and develop appropriate actions to build the financial wellbeing of individuals and the nation.
+Half-yearly updates will focus on emerging issues of interest to assist policy-makers, businesses, and civil society to closely monitor macro-economic impacts and develop appropriate actions to build the financial wellbeing of individuals and the nation.